 Not a place to scrimp.
 It is advisable to carry a good, comprehensive, and well-organized (by injury) marine first-aid kit with manual.
 We recommend that it be stored in the head and that everyone onboard be informed of its location.
-To deal with cuts that may require stitches in most instances, Dermabond capsules are a good quick substitute.
 (Remember, you may be the one in need of it!)